restarone/comfortable-mexican-sofa-docs/Tags.md

     {{ cms:asset:layout_slug:css:html_tag }}  # Link tag: <link href='css_url' />
     {{ cms:asset:layout_slug:js }}            # URL for JS: /cms-js/site_id/layout_slug.js
     {{ cms:asset:layout_slug:js:html_tag }}   # Script tag: <script src='js_url'></script>

+#### Collection
+Collection is somewhat similar to the partial tag.
+The difference is that you define the partial on the Layout level and then you can choose what object will be rendered during Page creation and editing.
+Here's a simple example: Imagine that your app has many Albums and you would like to inject that album somewhere on the page.
+You could use a partial on the Page level, but then you need to deal with the tag.
+Instead you can define this on your Layout:

+    {{ cms:collection:album:albums/show }}

+This tag will accomplish two things.
+First of all, during Page editing you'll see a select element for Album with all your albums available for selection.
+This control will not render unless Album has `label` and `id` attributes.
+If you happen to have `title` and wish to use `slug` as an identifier adjust tag to be this:

+    {{ cms:collection:album:albums/show:title:slug }}

+You also may attach extra parameters:

+    {{ cms:collection:album:albums/show:title:slug:a:b }}

+During the render, this will be transformed into a partial tag:

+    <%= render :partial => 'albums/show', :locals => { :model => 'Album', :identifier => '<album_slug>', :param_1 => 'a', :param_1 => 'b' } %>

+Inside the partial you can load Album based on the identifier provided and render whatever you need.